Audiobox TTA-RAG: Improving Zero-Shot and Few-Shot Text-To-Audio with Retrieval-Augmented Generation: Related work

 \section{Related work}

 Following the success of RAG on LLM-based text generation, RAG has also been extensively studied for text-to-image generation \cite{blattmann2022retrieval, sheynin2023knndiffusion} or text-image multi-modal generation \cite{yasunaga2023retrieval}.
 For audio tasks, only a limited number of prior works have investigated RAG.
 Xue et al. \cite{xue24b_interspeech} applied a retrieval method to select text and audio prompts to enhance a prompt-based text-to-speech system.
 RECAP \cite{ghosh2024recap} focused on audio captioning.
-They augmented the conditioning input to an audio-captioning model with top-k captions from an external datastore using the audio as query and showed that such a retrieval-augmented captioning model has better performance for out-of-domain settings.
+They augmented the conditioning input to an audio-captioning model with top-k captions from an external datastore using the audio as query and showed that such a retrieval-augmented captioning model has better performance for out-of-domain settings. \cite{min2024speech} approached speech-based Question Answering using a speech retriever, which retrieves relevant speech passages given a speech query.
+Conditioned on the retrieved audio passages, a speech-language model generates text responses, without the need to use a separate speech recognition model to transcribe the speech query. \cite{ogura2024retrieval} proposed a retrieval-augmented approach for Anomalous Sound Detection, where the text caption of an anomalous sound, and k text captions of normal sounds are used to prompt GPT-4 to describe the difference between the anomalous sound and normal sounds.

 Our work is most similar to Re-AudioLDM \cite{yuan2024retrieval}, which leveraged both retrieved audio and the corresponding captions for TTA generation.
-Unlike Re-AudioLDM, which relies on text-to-text retrieval, our proposed TTA-RAG method does not require the audio source to have labeled captions, enabling us to query larger-scale unlabeled databases for more diverse samples.
+Unlike Re-AudioLDM, our approach does not use the corresponding captions of the retrieved audio as the conditional inputs.
+The proposed TTA-RAG method does not require labeled retrieval sources, enabling us to query larger-scale unlabeled databases for more diverse samples.